SingaporeOfficial Name: Republic of Singapore

 For further information on Lesbian, Gay, Bisexual and Transgender (LGBT travel, please read our Information for LGBT Travelers page.

 ACCESSIBILITY: While in Singapore, individuals with disabilities may find accessibility and accommodation different from what they find in the United States.
-Singapore's Ministry of Family and Social Development (MSF) is responsible for protecting the rights of persons with disabilities and implementing programs and services in the disability sector.
+Singapore's Ministry of Social and Family Development (MSF) is responsible for protecting the rights of persons with disabilities and implementing programs and services in the disability sector.
 The country has established a comprehensive code of standards for barrier-free accessibility, including facilities for persons with physical disabilities, in all new buildings and has mandated the progressive upgrading of older structures.
-Singapore allows guide dogs for the blind in public places and on trains, but the laws do not cover buses and taxis.
-Currently, 100 percent of public trains and 50 percent of buses are wheelchair accessible.
-More than 80 percent of the Mass Rapid Transit (MRT) stations have at least two barrier free access routes.
+Singapore allows guide dogs, but not other service animals, for the blind in public places and on trains; however, the laws do not cover buses and taxis.
+Currently, 100 percent of public trains and 68 percent of buses are wheelchair accessible.
+More than 80 percent of the Mass Rapid Transit (MRT) stations have at least two barrier-free access routes.
 All major pedestrian thoroughfares have curb cuts.
 All primary and secondary schools in Singapore are equipped with basic facilities for persons with disabilities such as accessible toilets and first level wheelchair ramps.

 Good medical care is widely available in Singapore.
 Doctors and hospitals expect immediate payment for health services by credit card or cash and generally do not accept U.S. health insurance.
 Hospitals may require a substantial deposit before admitting you into the hospital for any major medical treatment.
 The U.S. Embassy cannot provide a letter of guarantee for payment.
 Recipients of health care should be aware that Ministry of Health auditors in certain circumstances may be granted access to patient medical records without the consent of the patient, and in certain circumstances physicians may be required to provide information relating to the diagnosis or treatment without the patient's consent.